Cyphodias-Dev/Blog-30-Day-MyDFIR-SOC-Analyst-Challenge/README.md

 ## Day 3 - Create your own Elasticsearch instance
+**Objective:  Learn how to spin up your own Elasticsearch instance.**

 I created my Elasticsearch instance in the cloud with MyDFIR's $300 credit through VULTR cloud services.
 I was able to setup a Virtual Private Cloud (VPC) that will contain all of the virtual machines.
 Next I set up a VM running Ubuntu 22.04 LTS (80GB NVMe storage, 4 vcores, & 16 GB memory) and was able to SSH into it from my host PC.
 I copied the link from Elasticsearch's download page (platform DEB x86_64) [https://elastic.co/downloads/elasticsearch](https://elastic.co/downloads/elasticsearch) and installed it on my Ubuntu instance.
 Once completed, I configured a firewall all within the initial VPC.
 The only real modifications that needed to be done was to update the Ubuntu distro and modify the Elasticsearch YAML file for the proper IP address and port so the SOC Analyst instance will be able to connect to it.

 ## Day 4 - Kibana Setup
+**Objective:  Learn how to install your own Kibana instance.**

 From the following URL [https://elastic.co/downloads/kibana](https://elastic.co/downloads/kibana) I copied the link after choosing the platform DEB x86_64. and within the same Ubuntu VM we installed Elastcisearch where we downloaded the Kibana deb file using the following command `wget https://artifacts.elastic.co/downloads/kibana/kibana-8.15.0-amd64.deb`.

 ## Day 5 - Windows Server 2022 Installation
+**Objective:  Have a Windows Server with RDP exposed to the internet.**

 While installing the Windows Server 2022 VM Steven made a slight modification to the setup and added the changes to our inital logical diagram.
 We're going to leave the Windows server and Ubuntu Server outside the VPC.
 This will help protect our Fleet and Ticket Servers from being attacked if there was a potential breach.
 This will also provide Windows Event Logs that we can use later on.